Crédit Mobilier scandal: Revelation and political impact

-Following a disagreement with Ames, Henry Simpson McComb leaked compromising letters to The New York Sun, a reformist newspaper highly critical of incumbent President Ulysses S. Grant and his administration.
+Following a serious disagreement between Ames and his associate Henry Simpson McComb, McComb leaked compromising letters to The New York Sun, a reformist newspaper which was highly critical of incumbent President Ulysses S. Grant and his administration.

 On September 4, 1872, the Sun broke the story.
 The newspaper reported that Crédit Mobilier had received $72 million in contracts for building a railroad worth only $53 million.

 After the revelations, the Union Pacific and other investors were left nearly bankrupt.

 Congressional investigation

-In 1872, the (Republican) House of Representatives submitted the names of nine politicians to the (Republican) Senate for investigation:
+In 1872, the House of Representatives submitted the names of nine politicians to the Senate for investigation: